 I felt something when we did.
 Maybe it was his look.
-I don’t know.
+I do not know.
 Probably a passing thing but we ran into one another as we warmed down.
 I noticed his rainbow pin and he noticed mine.
-It’s not a sign that one is gay because lots of supportive straights wear them.
+It is not a sign that one is gay because lots of supportive straights wear them.
 But he pulled to the side from his team and I did the same.

 “You too.
 How about getting together for a run and lunch sometimes?”
 We agreed and exchanged numbers before he sprinted after the Manhattan folks and I did the same for Fordham’s.

-Which is how I came to be having lunch near Manhattan College—which for some reason is in the Bronx—with Kevin Fraser on the next Saturday.
+Which is how I came to be having lunch near Manhattan College—which is in the Bronx—with Kevin Fraser on the next Saturday.
 He was a junior, a year ahead of me.
-He lived on campus although he came from a northern suburb of the City.
+He lived on campus.
 He was one of those runners who ran on strength instead of flow, with fireplug thighs.
 A couple of inches shorter than me, but I put his weight as a little more.
-He had dirty blond hair, which he kept short, and nice, blue eyes.
+He had dirty blond hair, kept short, and nice, blue eyes.

 I think we both had the same thought as we sat.
 I want you and I want you to have me.
 So that afternoon we did.
-He was in a one-bedroom Manhattan College apartment building.
+He was in a one-bedroom campus apartment.
 We wasted no time.
-We were both sweaty from the pre-lunch run we’d had at Van Cortlandt and decided to share a shower.
-As we waited for the water to warm up we, well, admired each other.
-We were both hard and I was tempted to drop to my knees on the small rug but he said we’d have more fun if we did things “together.”
+We were both sweaty from the pre-lunch run we had at Van Cortlandt and decided to share a shower.
+As we waited for the water to warm up we brazenly admired each other.
+We were both hard and I was tempted to drop to my knees on the small rug but he said we had more fun if we did things “together.”

 “Fuck.”
 It took him time to recover, and as he stayed facing the wall and catching his breath, I cleaned off my dick and my balls and my anus.
 He looked disappointed when he turned and saw what I had done.